nicol-buratti/TBDM/README.md

 ### ⚠️ Known Issues

 - **Frontend Interaction**: Any interaction on the frontend currently leads to an error, requiring a Streamlit to reboot.
+- **Graph Visualization**: Interactions currently cause errors.
+To view the graph for a specific paper, set the paper's ID directly in `docker-compose.yml`.
 - **Feature Visualization**: To ensure all features are visible in the app, you must first run the following query in the Neo4j browser:
 ```cypher
 call gds.graph.project("graph",